paybondpaybond

 • Minimal integration surface

-Integrate with orchestrators and tool routers without replacing your runtime or reshaping your entire system.
+Integrate with orchestrators and tool routers without replacing your runtime or reshaping your entire system, including x402 stablecoin funding when a tenant enables that rail.

 How Kit fits into the workflow